 When to use MATLAB in data science: If you're in academia or your workplace is already using the environment, you have good reason to invest time into learning MATLAB.

 Digging deep into Excel is almost like learning programming languages.
 With built-in features such as VLOOKUPS, pivot tables for quick data analysis, and basic tools for high-level data science applications like machine learning and regression, Excel is powerful enough to manage structured data.
 Learning Excel is a great starting point for jumping into business and data analytics.
+If you are interested in exploring this topic more in depth, you may want to consider a data analytics boot camp.

 When to use Excel in data science: If you're a beginner and not quite ready for full programming languages, try leveling up your Excel skills.
 Excel is great for working on business analytics relatively quickly without much time for training or expensive tools.